 As one of the focal areas of innovative instruction, Dunbar offers a wide variety of experiences with world languages.
-French, German, Latin and Spanish are offered in several different formats depending on grade level.
+French, German and Spanish are offered in several different formats depending on grade level.
 Dunbar is the only middle school in Lynchburg City Schools to offer German courses.

 6th grade exploratory course in Spanish is a nine week course.
 Students are introduced to basic vocabulary and culture.
 The main focus of this class is a variety of topics including basic greetings, numbers, days, months, seasons, the alphabet, body parts, food, family members, colors, etc. Students develop appreciation of Spanish language and this foundation aids them later on if they continue with their Spanish studies.

 French is a semester course focusing on oral communication.
 The students also study the culture, geography, and history of French-speaking countries.

 German is a semester-long course designed to introduce students to basic German vocabulary and culture.
 This class focuses on a variety of topics including greetings, numbers, colors, family members, body parts, clothing, etc. Students develop a foundation and appreciation of the German language, which will aid them if they continue in their German studies.

 Spanish is a semester course that introduces students to the Hispanic cultures and language.

 French I Emphasizes communicating in French.
 Students become involved immediately in using the language to simulate daily life situations.
 Activities include speaking, listening, writing, reading, and the study of French culture.
 This is a high school credit course (0.5 credits per semester).